ericbannon/gitops-deploy-acs-acm/README.md

 ## Prerequsities:
 1. Must have ACS deployed and ACM deployed within at least 1 cluster shared between the two. (i.e. secured cluster services running as a managed cluster within ACM).

-## Basic Instructions for Demo

-1. Clone the repo
-2. Inside ACS, generate an API token and save this as a GitHub action secret called ROX_API_TOKEN
-3. Create a GitHub action secret for CENTRAL with the value of your Central route's address (no https:// or port)
-4. Configure an application tied to priveleged/rsyslog.yaml inside ACM with a placement policy to the shared cluster
-5. Enable the ACS Policy "Privliged Container" for 'Inform and Enforce' and click Save.
-6. Update the rsyslog.yaml deployment with privileged: true (from false).
-7. Examine GitHub Action CI Build for Failure
-8. Review ACM Application subscription and search resource to illustrate blocked deployment for the updated yaml